mylescarey2019/political-role-play/UseCases-PsuedoCode.md

 That is the case with this implementation, but given that in this game you face 7 oponents versus 3 in the demo achieving the above is more complex.

 I have take measures to add variablity in the characters.
-I low hit point (Health) one might have a strong counter attack and high hit point one might have low counter attack.
+A low hit point (Health) one might have a strong counter attack and high hit point one might have low counter attack.
 The characters have a general range of health in bell curve.